mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Decades earlier, Annabella Gerari, then head of House Gerari, gambled away the family's signed copy of the Peace of Kaiear agreement, which ended the 1,000 years of Aslan Expeditions and brought peace to The Beyond.
-The document is one of four remaining copies in non- Aslan possession and effectively priceless.
+The document is one of four remaining copies in non-Aslan possession and effectively priceless.
 In the ensuing years the document changed hands several times.
 It was recently sold at auction for MCr200 to Gordon Delejora, chairman of the Delejora Consortium.